torvalds/linux/Documentation/ide/warm-plug-howto.rst

 done

-NOTE: please make sure that partitions are unmounted and that there are no other active references to devices before doing "delete_devices" step, also do not attempt "scan" step on devices currently in use -- otherwise results may be unpredictable and lead to data loss if you're unlucky
+NOTE: please make sure that partitions are unmounted and that there are yes other active references to devices before doing "delete_devices" step, also do yest attempt "scan" step on devices currently in use -- otherwise results may be unpredictable and lead to data loss if you're unlucky